 Equitable Life is proud to be one of Canada's largest mutual life insurance companies.
 As a mutual we provide financial security differently, by focusing exclusively on our clients.
-Our mutual structure allows us to manage the Company with a long term view, and by providing a high level of service at all times.
+Our mutual structure allows us to manage the Company with a long-term view, and by always providing a high level of service.

-As an organization we're progressive, competitive and dedicated to meeting our commitments to our clients - to provide good value and meet their needs for insurance protection and wealth accumulation - now and in the future.
+As an organization we're progressive, competitive and dedicated to delivering on our commitments to our clients - to provide good value and meet their needs for insurance protection and wealth accumulation - now and in the future

 Equitable Life is a focused, stable and strong company.
 We are well-positioned to meet our future growth targets, and we continue to grow steadily.
-Our growth in sales has been driven by our ability to implement our strategic plan, placing a priority on products, service and execution.
-Our financial success reflects our continued commitment to profitable growth and our ability to navigate a changing regulatory and economic environment.
+Our growth in sales has been driven by our ability to implement our strategic plan, placing a priority on solutions, service and execution.
+Our financial success reflects our continued commitment to growth that enables stability and allows us to use our profits for purpose.
+Our ability to navigate a changing regulatory and economic environment is also key to our financial success.